drinking-game-app/frontend/README.md

 3. After starting the development server, select `Run on Android device/emulator` or without starting the development server, run `npm run android`

 #### Running on an iOS physical device
-You can run this code on your own iOS device while running the development server, and preview life updates and you change the code.
+You can run this code on your own iOS device while running the development server, and preview live updates as you change the code.

 ###### Requirements
 * iOS >= 10.0